sjdg-repo/automation/Readme.md

-## This branch is for Ansible codes only

-back to edit

-copy-markdown

-download markdown

-download backup

-preview
 <h1 align="center">Hi 👋, I'm Sylvester Sevalie</h1>
 <h3 align="center">A professional Linux Engineer/Devops administrator specialized in RedHat Enterprise Linux and Centos versions 6, 7 8 and 9.</h3>